nasa-jpl/fastcat/doc/fastcat_device_config_parameters.md

 * `Device Signals` are updated every process loop by the device's `Read()` method

-* `Fixed-value Signals` are specified constant values that do not ever change
+* `Fixed-value Signals` are specified constant values

 Both types have their usefulness within fastcat systems.